Trifall/go-link-shortener/README.md

 # go-link-shortener

 A URL shortener written in Go using PostgreSQL.
-Their is a sibling project at [Link Shortener UI](https://github.com/Trifall/link-shortener-ui).
+There is a sibling project at [Link Shortener UI](https://github.com/Trifall/link-shortener-ui).

 ## Getting Started